Bernardo-MG/spring-ws-security-soap-example/readme.md

-# Spring SOAP-based WS Security Example
+# Spring Web Services WS-Security Example

 Small web service showing the use of Spring WS Security for a SOAP web service.